adventuremomblog

 Popular spots for finding Petoskey Stones are by the break wall at Magnus City Park Beach or Petoskey State Park.

-If you don’t have much patience, you can always “hunt” for Petoskey stones at one of the local gift shops downtown.
+If you don’t have much patience, you can also “hunt” for Petoskey stones at one of the local gift shops downtown.

 *Please note that some areas may have signs prohibiting the removal of stones.